Stanford University Supplemental Roommate Essay Guide and Examples

 • It will all tend to demonstrate diversity of experience as well as contribution

-So go off and write two more killer short essays.
+Our students successfully transformed their interesting and unique experiences into compelling Stanford roommate essays.
+Now it's your turn!
 And, now that you know what really matters, be sure you also have an absolute blast while doing it.